15 Types of Angelfish: How Many Are There? 2023 Update

 1. Silver Angelfish

-The silver angelfish is arguably the most popular of the captive-bred species and looks most like that of its wild counterparts.
+The silver angelfish is arguably the most popular of the captive-bred species and looks the most like its wild counterparts.
 Because they come from a long line of captive-bred fish, they are hardy and can withstand variable water conditions.
 They have a silver body with three black stripes, which can change shade according to the mood of the fish.

 2. Zebra Angelfish